MicheleCeresoli/atlas/README.md

 ## Installation

 This package can either be installed by manually building the library on your system or by downloading the appropriate python wheel from the latest published package release.
-In both cases, the package requires the GDAL and OpenCV libraries to be installed.
+In both cases, except when using a Conda package, ATLAS requires the GDAL and OpenCV libraries to be installed.
 If they are not available, they can be installed with:

 ```
 sudo apt install libgdal-dev